grnet/agora-sp/website/docs/eosc_integration.md

 ## Vocabulary

-To be able to send and receive data with eosc api we had to match our fixtures that we use in agora with the EOSC API Vocabulary.
+To be able to send and receive data with eosc API we had to match our fixtures that we use in agora with the EOSC API Vocabulary.
 As a result the field eosc_id was added in the fixtuers for each entry.
 ```json
 //For example an entry from resource categories you can see the eosc_id in the data model.